Zaydiscool777/after-the-beep/README.md

 $ ./_utils/fixgif static/bullet.gif
 ```

-### vid2gif
+### fetchvm
-The `vid2gif` script is used to convert a video into an animated GIF.
+The `fetchvm` script is used to convert a video into an animated GIF.
 This
 utility requires [FFmpeg](https://ffmpeg.org/) to be installed.

 ```shell